Hōjōki: Zuihitsu

-Yugen
+Yūgen

-In Japanese aesthetics, Yūgen is meant to be an exploration of a "mysterious sense of beauty" within the universe, and the sad beauty of human suffering.
+In Japanese aesthetics, Yūgen is understood as an exploration of a "mysterious sense of beauty" within the universe and the sad beauty of human suffering.
 As Chōmei is describing the great earthquake that occurred in his time period, he reveals this sense of beauty in the universe and the sad beauty of human suffering, which can be seen in the quote, "A dreadful earthquake shook the land.
 The effects were remarkable.
 Mountains crumbled and dammed the rivers; the sea tilted and inundated the land.
 The earth split open and water gushed forth…people who were inside their houses might be crushed in a moment."

 Chinese influences

 Bo Juyi (772–846) was a renowned Chinese poet and a government official of the Tang dynasty.
-Bo Juyi was known for writing poetry that focused on his career or observations about his everyday life.
-Bo Juyi can be seen as an influence for Hōjōki, since many his works were done in the observational, Zuihitsu style, in which Hōjōki is written.
+He was known for writing poetry that focused on his career or observations about his everyday life.
+Bo Juyi can be seen as an influence for the Hōjōki, since many his works were done in the zuihitsu style, in which Hōjōki is written.